Photo of Steven C. Russo

 Steven C. Russo

 Steven C. Russo co-chairs the Environmental Practice and chairs the firm’s New York Environmental Practice.
-He focuses his practice on environmental law and litigation, permitting, National Environmental Policy Act (NEPA), State Environmental Quality Review Act (SEQRA) review, energy project siting, renewable energy, Brownfields redevelopment, toxic tort litigation, including emerging contaminants, environmental crimes, government law and policy and the environmental review and permitting, environmental due diligence and risk management, and the environmental components of land use and real estate law.
+He focuses his practice on environmental law and litigation, permitting, National Environmental Policy Act (NEPA), State Environmental Quality Review Act (SEQRA) review, energy project siting, renewable energy, Brownfields redevelopment, toxic tort litigation, including emerging contaminants, environmental crimes, government law and policy, environmental due diligence and risk management, and the environmental components of land use and real estate law.
 Steven is equally experienced litigating in federal and state courts, as well as counseling his clients with regard to the development of major industrial, energy and residential development projects.
-He also practices election and campaign finance law.

 Prior to joining the firm, Steven was the Chief Legal Officer of the New York State Department of Environmental Conservation.
 There, he supervised approximately 90 attorneys in Albany, as well as the agency’s nine regional offices.
 He also supervised the agency’s legislative affairs department and Office of Environmental Justice.
 At the agency, Steven initiated a reform of the state’s environmental impact review regulations and assessment forms, completed the issuance of new power plant siting regulations pertaining to environmental justice and carbon emissions, and revised the agency’s environmental audit policy.